 The classic Saab 900 has been steadily increasing in value for quite some time now and with good examples becoming harder to find it will continue to do so.
 Though today they still are a relatively cheap classic.
 Descent examples start from about EUR 4,500.
 For this money, you get something that will definitely make those weekend or even daily trips a very special occasion.

 The turbo and the non-turbo

 Built from 1978 to 1993 they were offered in total with 11 engines.
-All 2.0-2.1 -liter slanted inline-fours with cast iron blocks and aluminum heads.
-Offered with 8 or 16 valves, single or dual carburetors, naturally aspirated (N/A), turbo, intercooled turbo, etc...
+All 2.0-2.1 -litre slanted inline-fours with cast iron blocks and aluminium heads.
+Offered with 8 or 16 valves, single or dual carburettors, naturally aspirated (N/A), turbo, intercooled turbo, etc...
 Basically, there were always two variants – the naturally aspirated and the...the turbo which had one of the most successful turbo ad campaigns to this day.
 The ads created an impression that Saab is definitely in touch with its aviation roots and that it's very unlikely you will meet anything faster on the roads.

 Speaking of long trips – the Saab 900 although might look small – it can easily accommodate 4 adults with their luggage.
 Of course, one might say that no four people blessed with vision would want to climb inside this cheese slice-interpretation of a car.
 The aerodynamic design has always been controversial.
 Though it's one of the features that makes this classic more unique.

 Some other unique features include a backward mounted engine and a gearbox attached to the bottom of it like a Mini or a Ferrari Testarossa.
 Power from the engine to the gearbox is transferred by chain which then reaches the wheels by equal length axels.
 All of this helps to prevent torque steer and adds interior room.
 It also adds an extra headache regarding maintenance, but like mentioned above – all of these quirks in the end will bring a big smile to the driver.